Texas death toll from February storm, outages surpasses 100 - WTMJ

 The most confirmed deaths occurred around Houston, where Harris County officials have reported at least 31 victims.

-Lawrence Ibarra, his 44-year-old nephew, said that after a day of being unable to reach Rivera, his father went out on Houston’s treacherously icy and snowy roads to check on him.
-When he arrived at Rivera’s garage apartment, he found his brother bundled up and dead on the floor.
-The temperature in Rivera’s house was 37 degrees fahrenheit (3 degrees celsius).
+Lawrence Ibarra, his 44-year-old nephew, said that after being unable to reach Rivera since the day earlier, his father went out on Houston’s treacherously icy and snowy roads to check on him.
+When he arrived at Rivera’s apartment, he found his brother bundled up and dead on the floor.

 Ibarra said his father told him: “I think he froze to death.”